seai-lab/TorchSpatial/source/3D Location Encoder/Sphere2Vec-sphereM+.rst

 Calculates the angle for sinusoidal encoding based on the coordinate and the current frequency.

 - **Parameters**:
-    - coord: Spatial difference, either deltaX or deltaY.
+    - `coord`: Spatial difference, either deltaX or deltaY.
-    - cur_freq: Current frequency index.
+    - `cur_freq`: Current frequency index.
 - **Returns**:
     - Computed angle for the sinusoidal transformation.